 While the metal percussion cap was the most popular and widely-used type of primer, the small percussion caps were difficult to handle under the stress of combat or while riding a horse.
 Several manufacturers developed alternate "auto-priming" systems.
 The "Maynard Tape Primer," for example, used a roll of paper "caps" much like today`s toy cap pistols.
 The Maynard Tape Primer was fitted to some military firearms used in the American Civil War.
 Other disc or pellet-type primers held a supply of tiny fulminate detonator discs in a small magazine.
 Cocking the hammer automatically advanced a disc into position.

-In the 1850s, the percussion cap was first integrated into a metallic cartridge which contained the bullet, powder charge and primer.
+In the 1850s, the percussion cap was first integrated into a metallic cartridge which contained the bullet, replica watches powder charge and primer.
 By the late 1860s, breech-loading metallic cartridges had made the percussion cap system obsolete.
 Today, reproduction percussion firearms are popular for recreational shooters and percussion caps are still available.